 History indicates that Oklahoma State has the ability to hit with explosive plays that are of 20 yards or more and since back in 2010 they have had more than 348 of that type of per play gains, which ranks third in the nation.
-Compare that to FSU who ranks sixth having some 309 of that type of play gains.
+Compare that to Florida State who ranks sixth having some 309 of that type of play gains.

 The Cowboys offense in recent years has only allowed their opponents to sack their quarterback limited times and in that category they are ranked 1st in the Big 12 an 9th nationally in those same years.